Lovesick Ellie

 Lovesick Ellie (恋わずらいのエリー, Koi Wazurai no Erī) is a Japanese manga series written and illustrated by Fujimomo.
 It was serialized in Kodansha's Dessert magazine from July 2015 to May 2020.
 It was published in twelve tankōbon volumes.
+A live-action film adaptation premiered in Japanese theaters in March 2024.

 Media

 Manga

 The series is written and illustrated by Fujimomo.
 It started serialization in Kodansha's Dessert magazine on July 24, 2015.
 A promotion was held on Twitter to celebrate the release of the second volume.
 In the tenth volume of the series, it was announced the eleventh volume would bring its climax.
 The manga finished in Dessert on May 23, 2020.
 After the ending, the series was given a side-story chapter.

 At Anime NYC 2017, Kodansha USA announced they licensed the series digitally.
 During a live stream on March 25, 2021, they announced a print release for the series.

 Volume list

 Drama CDs

 A drama CD was released alongside the eleventh volume.
 It featured acting from Ari Ozawa, Nobuhiko Okamoto, Saori Ōnishi, Kazuyuki Okitsu, and Yusuke Shirai.
 Another drama CD was made to coincide with the release of the final volume.
 It featured the same cast as the previous drama CD.